ajitagupta/railway-database-image-design/README.md

 ![Image](https://i.ibb.co/JrPFN6J/table-def.jpg)

 ## Criminology Action
 In our railway scenario, we would like to store the image of the passenger.
 In case of an alarm one can quickly identify the perpetrator with a match in the national database.
 Upon identification the investigator must share all his data with a public authority like the police.
-With passenger photo, the police can ask the general public for help.
+With passenger photograph, the police can ask the general public for help.